fabulous-dev/Fabulous/docs/logging.md

 - [`Microsoft.AppCenter.Crashes`](https://www.nuget.org/packages/Microsoft.AppCenter.Crashes/)

 Once the packages added, we can access 3 methods:
-- `Start`: We can provide our app secrets and initialize AppCenter
+- `Start`: Initialize AppCenter by providing our app secrets
-- `Analytics.TrackEvent`: We can track a custom event with associated data
+- `Analytics.TrackEvent`: Track a custom event with associated data
-- `Crashes.TrackError`: We can track exception.
-AppCenter will then provide a dashboard of those exceptions along with stack traces
+- `Crashes.TrackError`: Track an exception.

+AppCenter will provide a dashboard of those events and exceptions along with stack traces

 Here we override `update` to call `Analytics.TrackEvent`, and `onError` to call `Crashes.TrackError`.